VRBO Schedule Feature

 For this project I added a feature to an existing online tool in order to better the experience for the users.

-My family love to travel, and a tool we use every time is VRBO.
+My family loves to travel, and we use VRBO every time to help us plan.

 VRBO is a tool that helps users find and book rentals for their trips.
 I want for people who love exploring as much as we do to have less time stressing about their trip, and more time enjoying it.